-a.
-Verify the presence of all jockeys in the jockey room at the appointed time;

-b.
-Verify that each jockey has a current jockey's license issued by the commission;

-c.
-Verify the correct weight of each jockey at the time of weighing out and weighing in and report any discrepancies to the stewards immediately;

-d.
-Oversee the security of the jockey room including the conduct of the jockeys and their attendants;

-e.
-Record all required data on the scale sheet and submit that data to the horsemen's bookkeeper at the end of each race day;

-f.
-Maintain the record of applicable winning races on all apprentice certificates at the meeting;

-g.
-Release apprentice jockey certificates, upon the jockey's departure or upon the conclusion of the race meet; and h.
-Assume the duties of the jockey room custodian in the absence of such employee.
+- a.
+Verify the presence of all jockeys in the jockey room at the appointed time; - b.
+Verify that each jockey has a current jockey's license issued by the commission; - c.
+Verify the correct weight of each jockey at the time of weighing out and weighing in and report any discrepancies to the stewards immediately; - d.
+Oversee the security of the jockey room including the conduct of the jockeys and their attendants; - e.
+Record all required data on the scale sheet and submit that data to the horsemen's bookkeeper at the end of each race day; - f.
+Maintain the record of applicable winning races on all apprentice certificates at the meeting; - g.
+Release apprentice jockey certificates, upon the jockey's departure or upon the conclusion of the race meet; - h.
+Assume the duties of the jockey room custodian in the absence of such employee; and - i.
+Promptly report to the stewards any infraction of the rules with respect to riding equipment, safety equipment, riding crops, or conduct.